 Once radius of the virtual node is changed and its new center is determined, centers of nodes at all the levels are recalculated using the basic layout algorithm while their radii are multiplied by the zoom-in factor.
 Due to the symmetric nature of the node placement, the above changes indeed reflect in perfect zooming around the screen center.
 Similar approach is applied for achieving zoom-out operation.
-Again since each component is represented using a circle, the time required to change the parameters is negligible compared to the time required to redraw the image.
+This is depicted in figure 4.

-4.3 Features of our approach
+4.4 Features of our approach